 Trust has to do with things that are foundational.
-For example, when we sit down on a chair we usually trust that it is strong and trustworthy.
-We have enough confidence in this that we don't even have to think about it.
+For example when we sit down on a chair we usually trust that it is strong and trustworthy.
+We have enough confidence that we don't even have to think about it.

 Yet people's trust in natural things can be shaken.
 You hear about people who never had any fear of driving a car.
-They were confident but then they had a car accident and were injured.
-Their trust is shattered and they never drive again.
+They were confident but then they had a car accident and were injured and their trust is shattered and they never drive again.
 They are no longer confident that driving is safe.
 Their belief in the uncertainty and danger is stronger than their belief that most of the time driving will be safe.